 Where?
 South Kensington Club, 38-42 Harrington Rd, Kensington, London SW7 3ND

 What?
 A philosophy falling somewhere between Russian tradition and Mediterranean joie de vivre sets the tone at South Kensington Club.
 Or put simply ‘mixed doubles, a sauna and a stiff martini’ (it’s all about balance).
 This chic West London private member’s club has a spa with a refreshingly unique take on wellness.
-The layout is social, an ode to the traditional Russian bathhouse, with plush interiors more suggestive of a private residence than a large spa.
+The layout is social, an ode to the traditional Russian bathhouse, with h interiors more suggestive of a private residence than a large spa.
 There is a great emphasis here on the power of tea and simple relaxation, rather than peddling massage and treatment as the only way to unwind.
 Saying this, the treatment list – from banya to Himalayan salt massages – draws from a wide variety of traditions and cultures with notably friendly staff well-versed in lowering members’ cortisol levels.

 The Treatments: The spa’s hero treatment at South Kensington Club is The Bathhouse experience.
 This includes a traditional banya treatment (a weekly ritual in Russia) where birch leaves are used at speed to manipulate the hot air over the body, stimulating circulation and allowing clients to quite literally sweat out your week.
 Breathers are recommended between these sessions in the communal banya and hammam, or with their specialised herbal tea and magazine in a quiet corner.
 There are various ‘steps’ that you can graduate to once you have pushed through the first two (it gets steamy in there), but the therapist will quickly gauge your limits.
 Opt for the mud treatment after to both exfoliate and nourish your skin with all the minerals the urban jungle deprives us of.